-- Take responsibility for and provide information and advice on Child Protection practice, policy and professional development within the school or service and working with other agencies as necessary - Act as a point of contact and a source of support, advice and expertise within the school/setting when deciding whether it is necessary to make a referral by liaising with the relevant agencies as required - o Ensure the school's/setting's safeguarding policy is updated and reviewed annually - Ensure the Section 175 Safeguarding Return is completed annually (see appendix 4) - Ensure new and temporary members of staff are aware of procedures and how to obtain advice.
-Where other groups use the school site the DSP should ensure other site users are aware of the school's or settings' high expectations on safeguarding and ask to see the group's safeguarding policy - Raise awareness of the policy and procedures with parents and carers - Liaise with the SCG so they can report on safeguarding issues to the governing body

-- Ensure that the school or setting's Safeguarding Policy and Procedures are adhered to and inform Social Care of relevant concerns about individual children. - Liaise with Social Care and the Police as appropriate. - Be aware of the SEWSCB and be familiar with procedures. - Keep detailed, accurate and secure written records of children where there are safeguarding concerns.
+Take responsibility for and provide information and advice on safeguarding & child protection practice, policy and professional development within the school or service and working with other agencies as necessary

+- Act as a point of contact and a source of support, advice and expertise within the school/setting when deciding whether it is necessary to make a referral by liaising with the relevant agencies as required - o Ensure the school's/setting's safeguarding policy is updated and reviewed annually - Ensure the Section 175 Safeguarding Self Evaluation Tool is completed annually (see appendix 3) - Ensure new and temporary members of staff and volunteers are aware of procedures and how to obtain advice.
+Where other groups use the school site the DSP should ensure other site users are aware of the school's or settings' high expectations on safeguarding and ask to see the group's safeguarding policy - o Raise awareness of the policy and procedures with parents and carers - Liaise with the SCG so they can report on safeguarding issues to the governing body - Ensure that the school or setting's Safeguarding Policy and Procedures are adhered to and inform Social Care of relevant concerns about individual children. - Liaise with Social Care and the Police as appropriate. - Be aware of the Gwent Safeguarding Board and be familiar with procedures. - Use My Concern (or an appropriate alternative system if the school is not using My Concern) to maintain detailed, accurate and secure records of children where there are safeguarding concerns.
 These records are confidential and should be kept separately from pupil records.
-They should include a chronology of concerns, referrals, meetings, phone calls and emails. - Ensure that an individual case record/child protection log is maintained of the action taken by the school/setting, the liaison with other agencies and that the outcome is recorded. - See Appendix 3 Safeguarding Incident Log. - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing, under confidential cover in accordance with the referral process. - Identify training needs within the school/learning service and ensure that all staff, governors and volunteers are appropriately trained.
-All DSPs should ensure their own training is updated every two years. - Ensure a record of all safeguarding training is maintained - Ensure the appropriate member(s) of staff attend child protection strategy meetings and that the school provides written reports.
-The school should always provide a written report in addition to attending the strategy meeting or review - the report should be given to the child protection strategy meeting chairperson whether it is asked for or not. - When children leave the school/setting the DSP should ensure their child protection file is copied to the new establishment as soon as possible.
-It should be transferred separately from the main pupil file - see WG Guidance 18/2006 - The Keeping, Disposal, Disclosure and Transfer of Pupil Information. - Support the Head teacher and Chair of Governors in ensuring the school has robust safe recruitment and allegation procedures.
+They should include a chronology of concerns, referrals, meetings, phone calls and emails. - Ensure that an individual case record/child protection log is maintained of the action taken by the school/setting, the liaison with other agencies and that the outcome is recorded.
+See Appendix 5 - Safeguarding Incident Log for details of the information that should be included - Ensure that appropriate information is available at the time of referral and that the referral is confirmed in writing, under confidential cover in accordance with the referral process. - Identify training needs within the school/learning service and ensure that all staff, governors and volunteers are appropriately trained and kept up to date with new legislation etc. All DSPs should ensure their own training is updated every two years. - Ensure a record of all safeguarding training is maintained and monitored. - Ensure the appropriate member(s) of staff attend child protection strategy meetings and that the school provides written reports.
+The school should always provide a written report in addition to attending the strategy meeting or review - the report should be given to the child protection strategy meeting chairperson whether it is asked for or not.

+- When children leave the school/setting the DSP should ensure their child protection file is copied to the new establishment as soon as possible.
+It should be transferred separately from the main pupil file in accordance with the LA School's Retention Policy. - Support the Head teacher and Chair of Governors in ensuring the school has robust safe recruitment and allegation procedures.